 Shiraz has gone from being a workhorse backbone to many fortifieds in years gone by, to being one of the great success stories of the modern wine making era.
 Perhaps nowhere as consistently as in the Barossa.
 Although some muttering can be heard that this star has peaked and that perhaps the gloss is wearing a little thin...
 I have to say I completely disagree!
 Barossa Shiraz has now (just this minute) entered it’s “interesting” stage and now more than ever before Barossa Shiraz has something Delicious to say to your mouth!

-Picked over fifteen days in late February early March 2014
+Picked over Thirteen days in late March early April 2011

-Sourced from 19 individual patches of our Stonewell Hill Bultawilta & Stelzer Road Vineyards
+Sourced from 25 individual patches of our Stonewell Hill & Stelzer Road Vineyards

 Brooding deep rich red, bright rim

 Black Cherry interwoven with chary oak and red summer fruits.
 Undertones of Yeasty Complexity and the signature ‘Benjamin’s’ Violet lift give a rich and inviting aroma.